X

 Dominate your 2025 fantasy football auction draft with Dave's expert strategy tips, budget plans, player targets, and nomination tactics to build a winning roster at the right price.

-As we approach the end of July, we begin the homestretch toward the 2025 fantasy football season.
-Over the next few weeks, managers will work diligently to prepare for their league’s annual fantasy football draft.
+As we approach the end of August, we begin the homestretch toward the 2025 fantasy football season.
+Over the next few days, managers will diligently prepare for their league’s annual fantasy football draft.
 This is an extremely important step, especially if you play in an auction league.
 Like any fantasy football league, though, it’s not a good idea to just dive into an auction draft without knowing a single thing about the format.

 Auction drafts usually follow the same general structure.
 Each manager is given a starting budget (typically in the $200-$300 range), which is used to assemble a roster during the draft.
 Each owner in the league takes a turn nominating a player, and then all 12 owners have the option to bid on said player if they’d like.
 Whoever ends the bidding time with the highest price wins that player.
 This continues until everyone’s rosters are full.